-Published: 6 September 2017
+Published: 4 September 2020

 Network with award-winning journalists

-“The jobs are out there, you just need to have the right skills and enthusiastic teaching staff who want to learn the new skills and not stick to the traditional skills that I learned.
+We give you the whole toolkit of skills, whether you need to learn video journalism, photography or how to effectively tell stories on Instagram, so you are prepared to go into different types of careers.
+The jobs are out there, you just need to have the right skills and enthusiastic teaching staff who want to learn and teach the new skills, not stick to the traditional old school ones.

-The journalism landscape may be changing, but Carole says one thing that hasn’t and will never change is that good journalism is all about the story.
-“What’s changed is the different and more diverse ways you can tell a story.
+The journalism landscape may be changing, but one thing that hasn’t and will never change is that good journalism is all about the story.
+What’s changed is the different and more diverse ways you can tell a story.
 A story is a story, but now it’s how do you make it internet friendly with SEO?
 How do you promote it on Twitter and Facebook?
 Do you include 3D content and videos?
-Do you have slideshows to go with it?”

-Not so grim up north
+It's not so grim up North!

-“I think there might be this preconception that if you don’t come from this area why would you go and study courses like fashion in Sunderland – that you need to be in London.
+There might be this preconception that if you don’t come from this area why would you go and study courses like fashion in Sunderland – that you need to be in London.
 It’s just not true.